 The SunStash unit is a small box (150mm x 150mm) and is normally mounted next to the switchboard.
 It is attached to the wall by 4 Tek screws.
 Wiring is invisible, it is routed via a hole in the rear of the device through the wall to the switchboard.
 To download or view the installation manual, press button below.

-The above image is a screenshot of the devices webpage as it appears on a phone or laptop etc. This screenshot was taken at 5:30pm in the evening, it was a sunny spring day, note the difference between imported/exported and the diverted kWh.
+The above image is a screenshot of the devices webpage as it appears on a phone or laptop etc. This screenshot was taken at 2:30pm in the afternoon, it was a cloudy spring day, note that even with the cloud, we still had plenty of KW's to heat the Hot Water, and still export.

 Yes, it can.
 If the battery charger is a dumb charger, then to the diverter, the battery charger will just look like another household load, and will let the charger take precedence, once the charger current falls to a level where excess occurs, or turns off, the diverter will kick in.
 If the charger is a smart charger, then slight changes to how the hot water is wired will need to happen in order for the smart charger not to see the diverter, so they don't fight over the solar.
 Contact me for details on how to do that, I will provide a wiring diagram.
 The same applies if you have a smart EV charger.